 Any interested student should contact the preceptor, Dr. Cassing Hammond, at least one month before starting this elective so individualized scheduling can be completed prior to the students’ arrival for the elective.
 No student will be permitted to take this course without such prearranged scheduling.

-Students assigned to this clerkship report Mondays, 9 a.m., Prentice Pavilion, Room 464B, Dr. Hammond or his designee, and visiting students will come after reporting to the Student Affairs Office at 9 a.m. (see Section IV of your application form).
+Students assigned to this clerkship report Mondays, 9 a.m., Prentice Pavilion, Room 464B, to Dr. Hammond or his designee.
+Visiting students will come after reporting to the Student Affairs Office at 9 a.m. (see Section IV of your application form).